The 15 Best Pipedrive Alternatives for Your Business in 2025

 13. Bitrix24: Best for comprehensive team collaboration

-Complex business processes find streamlined solutions in Bitrix24's expansive toolkit.
-Through integration of CRM, project handling, and communication features, this platform creates a unified workspace where teams manage various aspects of customer relationships and internal collaboration.
+Through integration of CRM, project handling, and communication features, Bitrix24 tries to create a unified workspace where teams manage various aspects of customer relationships and internal collaboration.
+You'll get everything normal CRM things like lead management, of course, but also project management capabilities like the Scrum methodology.

-Looking at customer engagement, the platform introduces sophisticated lead generation methods.
-Consequently, web forms automatically populate the CRM with new prospects, while smart automation handles initial responses.
-Moreover, teams can establish their own help desk system directly within the platform.
+And that's not all, because for customer engagement and lead generation too, the platform introduces sophisticated methods.
+For example, web forms automatically populate the CRM with new prospects, while smart automation handles initial responses.

 Pros and cons